DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 The available actions with reproducible usage examples and links to their descriptions are listed below.

+> TestCafe is intended to emulate real user behavior, so you cannot interact with elements, that are not [visible](../../reference/test-api/selector/filtervisible.md) at that moment.
+>
+> For instance, you can not type into an `input` element with the `display: none` style.

 ## Click

 Click actions allow you to click an element on a page.